Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

-Since the beginning of 2015, more than 4,000 acres in the Long Island Sound coastal boundary have been protected.
+Since 2006, more than 8,100 acres have been protected.
+More than 4,600 acres in the Long Island Sound coastal boundary have been protected since the ecosystem target was introduced in 2015.
 As of 2021, the Long Island Sound Study was 66.1 percent towards its 2035 land conservation target.

 Conservation of new land around Long Island Sound is limited to the number of remaining open space properties available for purchase and the high cost of purchasing land in the Long Island Sound watershed.